Appearance & Reality > The Lord Jesus Christ > Strong and weak

 6 Then the king's face grew pale and his thoughts alarmed him, and his hip joints went slack and his knees began knocking together.

-The arrogant king of the great empire grew pale, his thoughts alarmed him, his hip joints went slack, and his knees began knocking together.
-He was very nervous and frightened indeed.
-When his wise men were not able to read or interpret the inscription, “King Belshazzar was greatly alarmed, his face grew even paler, and his nobles were perplexed” (Dan.
+On seeing the back of the hand writing the inscription on the wall, the king’s face grew pale.
+He became nervous and frightened.
+Verse 6 paints a vivid picture of how terrified he was.
+When his wise men were unable to read or interpret the inscription, “King Belshazzar was greatly alarmed, his face grew even paler, and his nobles were perplexed” (Dan.
 5:9).

-Nebuchadnezzar and Belshazzar are just two examples of many who may appear strong and confident, but in reality, they lack true strength and power.
+Nebuchadnezzar and Belshazzar are just two examples of many who may appear strong and confident, but in reality, are lacking in true strength and power.

-As the Psalmist tells us in Psalm 62:11, true power - the power that really counts, the power from the perspective of God's kingdom - belongs to God; and those who do not experience it, who do not know the power of God, can never be truly strong.
-They may appear to be strong, and they may have a kind of strength and power - the power of the world - but they can never have true power.
+As the psalmist tells us, true power belongs to God (Ps.
+62:11).
+Those who do not experience it, who do not know the power of God, can never be truly strong.
+They may appear strong, but they only know the power of the world, not the power of God.

 Hebrews 12:27-28